No book bans here: Challenged books available at St. Helena library

 Patrons have raised questions though.
 Kreiden recalled one patron who checked out an unrated foreign film on DVD and was taken aback by the sex.
 She expressed her concern but didn’t try to have the movie taken off the shelf.

+A Southern California school board has resolved a dispute with Gov. Gavin Newsom over a social studies curriculum.

 One mother objected to a picture book her child checked out.
-She told librarian Cecilia Raffo that she didn’t think the book was appropriate for the library, but she didn’t file a formal challenge and the book stayed on the shelf.
+She told librarian Cecilia Raffo that she didn’t think the book was appropriate for the library, but she didn’t file a formal challenge and the book stayed in circulation.

 “We have parents who will check out a picture book and it will be about a blended family or a family with two moms or two dads, and they’ll come back offended that we didn’t label that as different content,” McGuire said.
 “Most libraries’ stance on that is we don’t label when you have a cis family in a book, so why would we label when we have an LGBTQ+ family in a book?”